oracle/weblogic-kubernetes-operator/documentation/staging/content/userguide/istio/istio.md

 Istio provides traffic management capabilities, including the ability to visualize traffic in Kiali.
 You do not need to change your applications to use this feature.
-The Istio proxy (envoy) sidecar that is injected into your pods provides it.
-The image below shows an example with traffic
+The Istio proxy (Envoy) sidecar that is injected into your pods provides it.
+The following image shows an example with traffic
-flowing: In from the Istio gateway on the left, to a domain called `domain1`.
+flowing: in from the Istio gateway on the left, to a domain called `domain1`.

 In this example, you can see how the traffic flows to the cluster services and then to the individual Managed Servers.